dqops/dqo/docs/Scheduler/Introduction_to_the_scheduler.md

 This guide is an introduction to what a scheduler is and how it works.

-Scheduler is a tool that enables running a check at a specific time or at a defined frequency.
+Scheduler is a tool that enables running a check at a specific time or at a defined frequency and then synchronize the results with the cloud.

 It can be used on a certain table or a column within a table or on a whole connection.

+Synchronization can be done on a:
+- metadata - it detects changes to the connections and synchronizes with the DQO Cloud at a defined frequency
+- data (check run operations)
+  - it synchronizes the parquet files from the DQO Cloud
+  - it runs data quality checks
+  - it pushes (synchornizes) parquet files back to DQO Cloud

+### Synchronizing metadata

+First let's start with synchronizing metadata.
+Metadata is the data that describes other data.
+They are stored as YAML files in the catalogue of a connection in `userhome/sources`.
+There are two methods to synchronize metadata: shell mode and server mode.

+#### Shell mode

+#### Server mode

+### Synchronizing data(check run operations)

-### Schedule a check on a column
+#### Schedule a check on a column

 In order to schedule a check on a certain column, open a YAML file of the table.